Category Archives: food

 My husband, hard at work, in the kitchen.

 “What a fascinating generational study,” I mused, perking up, ever the anthropologist, and my mind racing about the lively interviews to be conducted among grandparents, parents, and children in kitchens all over America.
-I began to expound that my friends who have definitive cooking backgrounds mostly took these from their immigrant grandparents, while often their baby boomer parents were too worried these ethnic roots would hold them back and didn’t pass on language, culinary expertise, or other cultural artifacts to their children.
+I began to expound that my friends who have definitive cooking backgrounds mostly took these from their immigrant grandparents, while their baby boomer parents were too worried these ethnic roots would hold them back and didn’t pass on language, culinary expertise, or other cultural artifacts to their children.

 The rolling hills of Yunnan province and mostly subsistence farms.
 Photo by Evan Schneider.